lucas-althoff/lucas-althoff.github.io/_pages/about.md

 This is Lucas Althoff's home on the web!

-I'am always opened to fruitfull collaborations.
+By now I am full time active in a research project about Editing Technics to Improve Streaming 360 Videos which are related directly to my thesis work.
+Specifically, I am working at 360-degree Videos Saliency Prediction with Deep Learning models.
-Feel free to get in touch at one of my social medias.
+Please, feel free to get in touch at one of my social medias opened to fruitful collaborations.

 Research Interest
 ======